Kahurangi National Park - Farewell Spit and Heaphy Track

 - Kahurangi means ‘treasured possession’; an ecological wonderland with prolific bird and plant life and the largest known cave system in the southern hemisphere.

-- Kahurangi is New Zealand's second largest national park.
-It is mostly wilderness area and includes the world renowned Farewell Spit, Heaphy Track and Wangapeka Track as well as many lesser known walking tracks and routes.
+- Kahurangi is New Zealand's second-largest national park.
+It is mostly a wilderness area and includes the world-renowned Farewell Spit, Heaphy Track and Wangapeka Track as well as many lesser-known walking tracks and routes.

-- Kahurangi Park and Farewell Spit is one of six sites around New Zealand that has been recommended for World Heritage Status as being of “outstanding universal value to humanity”.
+- Kahurangi Park and Farewell Spit are two of six sites around New Zealand that have been recommended for World Heritage Status as being of “outstanding universal value to humanity”.